Dorothy-Ho-Vy/Sample_SQL_Python_template/README.md

 ## 📌 Background & Overview

 ### Objective:
 ### 📖 What is this project about?
+What Business Question will it solve?

+Clearly outline what the business questions project will solve.

 - Provide a brief introduction to the project.
-Define the problem statement and why it is important.
-- Write in bullet point format
+Write in bullet point format
+- Point out the main business question

  _Example:_

- This project analyzes use Python to analyze transaction data from KPMG to
+  This project uses Python to analyze transaction data from KPMG to

-- Evaluate user engagement from their first transaction
-- Generate insights about users purchasing behaviour
+✔️ Identify the behavior in customer's first transaction.
+✔️ Provide actionable insights to increase retention rate

 ### 👤 Who is this project for?